raggleton/github-linkify-cmssw/README.md

 7) You can now edit make edits.
 Everything is done in [contentscript.js](contentscript.js).
 The [manifest.json](manifest.json) file declares the extension to Chrome, with options about name, version number, page permissions, etc.

 8) Once you've made your edits, hit the Reload button below the extension (or ctrl/cmd+R on the chrome://extensions page) and reload your cmssw page to see your work in action!

+## TODO/Ideas

+- use github API?
+- options page to add loacation of headers for non-CMSSW repos?
+- or auto lookup - e.g. if #include "myEvent.h" link to same folder/myEvent.h, or #include "../myObj.h" link to ../myObj.h ?
+- options page? (keyboard shortcut, etc)
+- allow you to custom define where header files are?

 Robin Aggleton 2014